enkidevs/curriculum/Linux/Terminals & Shells/gotta-know-them-all.md

 ## Game Content

 ```
 Which command can update a user's
 authentication token?
 ```

-*passwd
-*password
-*auth-token
-*ps
+* passwd
+* password
+* auth-token
+* ps

+%exp
+`passwd`  is the utility used for updating authentication tokens.
+The password entered by the user is run through a key derivation function such that a hashed version of the new password created and saved.
+%
 ---

 ```
 Which utlity is an interface
 used for securely gaining access
 to a remote computer and is used by
 network admins to control servers
 remotely?
 ```

-*ssh
-*putty
-*netstat
+* ssh
+* putty
+* netstat

+%exp
+`SSH`, also known as Secure Socket Shell, is a Linux utility which encrypts the data communication between two hosts on an insecure network.
+%

 ---
 ```
 Which command is used to configure
 kernel-resident network interfaces?
 ```
-*ifconfig
-*ipconfig
-*tracepath
+* ifconfig
+* ipconfig
+* tracepath

+%exp
+`ifconfig` stands for interface configuration.
+It allows users to see and change local network configurations.
+%

 ---
 ```
 What do you use to search files
 for a given string or pattern?
 You can also replace strings
 with it.
 ```
-*grep
-*gawk
-*cat
+* grep
+* gawk
+* cat

+%exp
+By default,  grep prints lines matching a regular expression.
+This utility requires specific parameters, first the string tobe searched and the file to search in afterwards.
+%

 ---
 ```
 What to use in order to copy
 files, directories and even
 make links to files?
 ```
-*cp
-*copy
-*cpio
+* cp
+* copy
+* cpio

+%exp
+`cp` provides users with the capability to copy files and directories.
+It has the following syntax: `cp file_name new_file_name`.
+%

 ---
 ```
 This command is used to change